It's been a long time

 Not only that, I enjoyed every minute.
 Two years and three months.
 Lots of brilliant and fun people, solving really interesting and challenging problems, the learning opportunities, the sense of responsibility, ownership, and seeing the fruits of your hard work.
 It was life altering.
 Being surrounded by brilliant people, capable leaders, and tough problems, it alters your mindset towards life, towards how you should behave, what it means to be good, what it takes to be successful.
 I won’t go much into the exact work I did, mostly because I’m pretty sure no one is going to read it all.

 When I started, I had to push myself harder and harder every month, I felt like I had to prove something to the people around me.
 Relative to everyone else working there, I was from a worse university, with irrelevant prior work experience.
 I would sit in meetings in awe at how smart the people around me were.
 It was very motivating to push myself harder.
-The key takeways were that I worked under 3 different managers, initially working in a team of just 2 people, and our product was looking grim.
+The key takeaways were that I worked under 3 different managers, initially working in a team of just 2 people, and our product was looking grim.
 By the time I left, we scaled the team up to over 25 people in 3 locations, and our product was thriving, with a clear vision for the next several years.
 I always wish for the best for everyone and everything, and I want to see ThoughtSpot excel, I gave it my all, and hopefully set the tempo for my successors, with my contributions to the vision.

 The X factor

 About 8 months in, I got into a groove.
 I could finally start to itch that productivity rash I’ve been having.
 Clearly, all of this was being recognized, because I then got promoted two times within a 6 month span.
 I ended up at a position that involved a lot more decision making, management, guidance and ownership.
 Remember how I was one of two people when I started, with the product being grim?
-Yeah, that also meant that when my teammate moved on to a different team, I was leftover as one of the few people who knew the entire codebase, having fixed all sorts of nasty bugs, learning many nuances along the way.
+Yeah, that also meant that when my teammate moved on to a different team, I was left over as one of the few people who knew the entire codebase, having fixed all sorts of nasty bugs, learning many nuances along the way.
 In addition to this, we had a severe shortage of frontend engineers, which hindered our ability to work on some bugs and build new features.

 At one point, I just got really frustrated since no one else was rising to the occasion, and decided to also start working on frontend, meaning I was now frontend + backend + ML.
 My prior experience with frontend was all solo projects, so it was a huge learning curve for me to work on large scale production frontend code.
 Honesltly, I loved it, sometimes more than the backend and ML work I was doing.
 After a few months, I got really good at it, and suddenly I had a new surface to scratch my productivity rash.
-Suffice to say, this was an observable superpower, because I no longer needed to wait on anyone to do anything, and my managers noticed this.
+Suffice it to say, this was an observable superpower, because I no longer needed to wait on anyone to do anything, and my managers noticed this.

 Those promotions were again, life altering.
 I was suddenly years ahead of where I should have been in the corporate ladder, and I had so much more confidence in my abilities.
 The money was also fabulous.
 At a point, money stopped mattering, it was far more than I needed to be happy.